Many educators are seeking ways to diversify teaching resources and incorporate underrepresented voices and perspectives into their curriculum.

 These stories also provide an opportunity to foster social and emotional learning (SEL) “as a lever for equity and excellence,” addressing the competencies outlined in the CASEL Framework – self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.

 The Listenwise resources below include many such podcasts, along with suggested listening comprehension and discussion questions and a variety of other instructional supports.
+This webinar offers examples of how short podcasts can be used to promote DEI and SEL in the context of academic instruction.
 Additional resources from other respected education organizations offer guidance in culturally responsive and anti-racist teaching and practical tools for facilitating civil, respectful student dialogue.

 Listenwise Resources to Promote DEI & SEL